CEXT-Dan/PyRx/GitResources/long_description.md

 # CAD-PyRx

 ## Python for AutoCAD

 CAD-PyRx is an ObjectARX module that exposes ObjectARX methods to Python, CAD-PyRx also exposes CAD's ActiveX API.
-Currently supported platforms are AutoCAD 2021-2025, BricsCAD V24-V25, GStarCAD 2024-2025, and ZwCAD 2024-2025
+Currently supported platforms are AutoCAD® 2021-2025, BricsCAD® V24-V25, GStarCAD® 2024-2025, and ZwCAD® 2024-2025

 ## Features

 - uses wxPython for the GUI, support for Palette and Dialogs
 - degugpy to easily step through and debug your code
-- Jig, Overrules, Point monitor and other advanced tools
+- Jig, Overrule, Point monitor and other advanced tools
 - readDwgFile to open and manipulate side databases
 - import other python modules such as pandas